brightcove/player-loader/README.md

 The Brightcove Player Loader exposes a single function.
 This function takes an parameters object which describes the player it should load and returns a `Promise` which resolves when the player is loaded and created and rejects if anything fails.

 ### Examples
-This is a minimal example, using only the required parameters:
+This is a minimal example, using only the required parameters, which will load a Video Cloud account's default player:

 ```
 brightcovePlayerLoader({